alp4125/PowerShell/Windows/README.md

 ![alt text](https://github.com/FredrikWall/PowerShell/blob/master/Windows/Pictures/Get-Windows10ReleasInformation02.png?raw=true)

-This means that It's easy to save the information to a .json file by using the function like this ***Get-Windows10ReleaseInformation | ConvertTo-Json***.
+This means that It's easy to convert the information to Json by using the function like this ***Get-Windows10ReleaseInformation | ConvertTo-Json***.
 And save it to a .json file by this ***Get-Windows10ReleaseInformation | ConvertTo-Json | Out-File .\Windows10BuildInformation.json***.

 ![alt text](https://github.com/FredrikWall/PowerShell/blob/master/Windows/Pictures/Get-Windows10ReleasInformation01.png?raw=true)